frannieziesemer/frannieziesemer/README.md

 <!--
 **frannieziesemer/frannieziesemer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I am a Web Developer-in-training 🏋‍♂️️ focusing at the moment on mastering JavaScript + React.js and all of the other wonderful things that go along.
+I have also recently started to explore full-stack technologies by building an end-to-end application in Python Flask.
+Check it out below!

 My current projects are: